Other available work by Becker

 Just as a particularly successful London exhibition was under way in 1912, he uprooted himself, his beloved wife and family to Suffolk.
 With a zeal and outlook very reminiscent of Vincent van Gogh whose work he knew and admired, Harry threw himself into drawing and painting the landscapes, people and animals he found around him.

-We are always looking to purchase work by Harry Becker and will not be beaten on price, so do contact us if you are considering selling.
+We are huge Becker fans, have a personal collection of his work and are always looking to purchase more, so do contact us if you are considering selling.
 We are a small family run gallery and offer that friendly and personal service.